Arkian logo

 Metadata files

-Titles, descriptions, keywords, topics, and context packaged beside the work.
+Titles, descriptions, keywords, topics, and context in structured files.

 CoreExtendedRich